Wall Street drifts as US inflation slows but remains hot

 AP Business Writer

-NEW YORK (AP) — Stocks are drifting on Wall Street Friday after a report showed inflation is slowing, though not quite as much as hoped.
+NEW YORK (AP) — Stocks are drifting on Wall Street Friday after a report showed inflation is slowing, though not by as much as hoped.

-The S&P 500 was virtually unchanged in morning trading after swinging between a very small loss and gain.
-The Dow Jones Industrial Average was down 35 points, or 0.1%, at 33,721, as of 9:45 a.m.
-Eastern time, and the Nasdaq composite was virtually flat.
+The S&P 500 was 0.2% higher in midday trading after earlier shifting between very small gains and losses.
+The Dow Jones Industrial Average was up 15 points, or less than 0.1%, at 33,797, as of 12:05 p.m.
+Eastern time, and the Nasdaq composite was 0.4% higher.

 Stocks around the world had earlier weakened after a U.S. government report showed prices getting paid at the wholesale level were 7.4% higher in November than a year earlier.
-That’s a slowdown from October’s rate of 8.1%, but it was nevertheless slightly worse than economists expected.
+That’s a slowdown from October’s wholesale inflation rate of 8.1%, but it was still slightly worse than economists expected.

 Treasury yields erased earlier losses immediately after the release of the report.
 That reflected traders stepping up bets for how high the Fed will ultimately take interest rates.
 The central bank has already hiked its key overnight rate to a range of 3.75% to 4%, up from basically zero as recently as March.